Arctic blast grips Attleboro area as fierce winds knock out power to many

 Power was restored to almost all the homes by 2:30 p.m.

-Trees were reported down, either blocking roads or resting on wires, in other communities by late afternoon but none resulted in power outages for residents.
+Trees were reported down, either blocking roads or resting on wires, in other communities by late afternoon but none resulted in power failures for residents.

 The National Weather Service issued a warning for 10 a.m.
 Friday through 10 a.m.
 Saturday because of the dangerously cold wind chills, expected record-breaking cold and strong winds.